Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Estonia is whichever brand rides Telia Eesti, Elisa Eesti or Tele2 Eesti with the broadest verified coverage for your route, honest fair use terms, working hotspot, and EU roaming that keeps one plan alive across Latvia, Lithuania and the wider EU.
+HelloRoam is Simscanner's top-ranked travel eSIM for Estonia, with the cheapest sourced entry we tracked from $2.21.
 Estonia sets no SIM-registration law, so anonymous prepaid is allowed, although a shop may still ask for ID.
 The country is famed for its digital-first government, but its e-ID and e-Residency schemes are for online services, not for buying a SIM.
 Coverage centres on Tallinn, Tartu and Pärnu, with the islands and the eastern border around Narva further out.
 Weigh the brands in the ranking below.

 The ranking